MoldinDev/MoldinDev/README.md

 - 👋 Hi, I’m @MoldinDev
 - 👀 I’m so passionate in programming
-- 🌱 I’m currently begin to learning Java
+- 🌱 I’m currently begin to learning Frontend web development
 - 💞️ I’m looking to collaborate with other developer
 - 📫 How to reach me?
 Feel free to Mail me (Moldin.dev@gmail.com)